Ottawa Nationals: History

 They were coached by Billy Harris and led on the ice by Wayne Carleton, who scored 42 goals and 92 points during the season.
-They hosted the first-ever WHA game, on October 11, 1972, losing 7-4 to the Alberta Oilers.
+They hosted the first-ever WHA game, on October 11, 1972, losing 7–4 to the Alberta Oilers.

 Their home arena was the Ottawa Civic Centre, but they were a flop at the box office, averaging about 3,000 fans per game.
-Before the season ended, the City of Ottawa demanded a payment of $100,000 to secure dates for the following season.
-Rather than agree, the Nationals opted to move elsewhere for the next season and play its playoff dates in Toronto.
+Before the season ended, the city of Ottawa demanded a payment of $100,000 to secure dates for the following season.
+Rather than agree, the Nationals opted to play its playoff dates in Toronto and move elsewhere for the next season.
 During this playoff series, the team was referred to as the Ontario Nationals.
 After the season, the team was sold to John F. Bassett and became the Toronto Toros.

-The last Ottawa Nationals player active in North American major professional hockey was Mike Amodeo, who played one season in the NHL, 1979-80, before moving to Sweden, then Italy, before his retirement in 1983.
+The last Ottawa Nationals player active in North American major professional hockey was Mike Amodeo, who played one season in the NHL with the Winnipeg Jets in the 1979–80 NHL season, before moving to Sweden, then Italy, before his retirement in 1983.